emarsden/dash-mpd-cli/README.md

       --proxy <URL>
           URL of Socks or HTTP proxy (e.g. https://example.net/ or socks5://example.net/).

+      --no-proxy
+          Disable use of Socks or HTTP proxy even if related environment variables are set.

       --timeout <SECONDS>
           Timeout for network requests (from the start to the end of the request), in seconds.